PDFing Home Page Frequently Asked Questions about PDFing

 You can use any SMTP mail-server on any platform.
 If you do not want PDFing to use the AS400/iSeries mail-server, you do not need to start it.

-You will see this message if the host cannot be found or the email server is not "listening" on the specified port.
+You will see this message if a SMTP mail-server is not "listening" on the specified host-name and port.
+You can specify a different SMTP host-name and port on the [System] page of the configutation form.
 You may also adjust the number of times PDFing retries the connection and the delay between retries.
+You should also check for anti-virus activity.

 You should probably increase the SMTP time out value, on the [SYSTEM] page of the configuration program.
 You may also adjust the number of times PDFing retries the connection and the delay between retries.